veronin1/dsa/data structures/c/stack/README.md

 # Stack (C)

 A stack is a linear data structure that stores items in a last-in, first-out (LIFO) order.
+In this example I used a fixed size array of which defaults to 1000 if invalid input.

 ## Interface